kujenga/asteroidrejector/README.md

 I will be using python analysis libraries along with the original java testing program to evaluate my results.

+The program currently reads in the data for each image sequence and the detections list and feeds it into the train method.

+This approach uses the stdin/stdout approach given by the provided java test program in order to receive the data.

 ### [Asteroid Data Hunter microsite](http://www.topcoder.com/asteroids/asteroiddatahunter/)